zacharlie/effective-dollop/sql/gbif_simple_sql.md

 VARCHAR field lengths in the SQL should be reasonable for general data, but when processing a large bunch of records (> 20 million), there seems to be errata in the ingestion data (e.g. locale description in province field etc), so lengths were dropped in practice for the sake of expediency.

+0 Valued dates are included as `0000-12-30T00:00:00` for some records, which will cause an invlaid date error.
+I recommend doing a find and replace for these values with the epoch datetime `1970-01-01T00:00:00`.

 CSV Columns:
 ```
 (gbif_gbifID,